ideag/tiny_coffee/readme.txt

 A WordPress donate button plugin with a twist - ask your supporters to treat you to a coffee, beer or other beverage of your choice.

-An enormous amount of coffee was consumed while developing these plugins, so if you like what you get, please consider treating me to a [cup](http://arunas.co/#coffee).
-Or two.
-Or ten.
+If you like my work and want to support development of my open source WordPress plugins, please consider becoming my patron at [Patreon](https://www.patreon.com/arunas).

 Also, try out my other plugins: